OpenHCP/OpenHCP/README.md

 - transactions in API and foreign keys in database
 - support for IPv6
 - billing (connection to external services via API)
+- move some parts to ansible (or other tool for Ops)

 ## How to install (scripts will replace your packages and configs - you have been warned!)